SOX2: Regulation by thyroid hormone

 There are three thyroid hormone response elements (TREs) in the region upstream of the Sox2 promoter.
 This region is known as the enhancer region.
 Studies have suggested that thyroid hormone (T3) controls Sox2 expression via the enhancer region.
 The expression of TRα1 (thyroid hormone receptor) is increased in proliferating and migrating neural stem cells.
 It has therefore been suggested that transcriptional repression of Sox2, mediated by the thyroid hormone signaling axis, allows for neural stem cell commitment and migration from the sub-ventricular zone.
 A deficiency of thyroid hormone, particularly during the first trimester, will lead to abnormal central nervous system development.

-Further supporting this conclusion is the fact that hypothyroidism during fetal development can result in a variety of neurological deficiencies, including cretinism, characterized by stunted physical development and mental retardation.
+Further supporting this conclusion is the fact that hypothyroidism during fetal development can result in a variety of neurological deficiencies, including cretinism, characterized by stunted physical development and intellectual disability.

 Hypothyroidism can arise from a multitude of causes, and is commonly remedied with hormone treatments such as the commonly used Levothyroxine.